 Subgroup and continuous variables will be used to attempt to explain variation between levels 2 and 3.
 If studies significantly differ in effect-size based on a variable/characteristic then this is a moderator.
 For categorical moderator analyses, a subgroup analysis will be conducted when at least 10 studies are eligible for inclusion and when there are at least two studies in each subgroup (Deeks et al., 2019).
 For continuous variables, a meta-regression will be conducted when at least six studies are eligible for inclusion in the specific meta-regression.
-To explore relationships between moderators we will allow for moderator interactions within analyses.
 Correction for multiple moderators (i.e., Bonferoni) will not be used due to low statistical power within moderator analyses.
 A separate three-level model will be used for studies that include follow-up data.

 Due to expected high heterogeneity we will employ random-effects meta-analyses to estimate pooled and weighted effect-sizes (Higgins & Green, 2006, Borenstein et al., 2021).
 95% confidence intervals will be calculated for included studies.
 Forest plots will be reported to visualise the overall pattern of the results if there is a feasible number of samples (k = <30, Pigott & Polanin, 2020).